guzhijie416/ClinicChat/src/INSTRUCTIONS.md

 Click the **"Publish now"** button one last time.
 This makes the secret available to your live application.

 After this, the AI chat should work correctly.
 If you still see an error, it means the secret was not saved correctly.
-Please double-check the steps above, paying close attention to the backend ID and secret name.
+Please double-check the steps above, paying close attention to the project ID (`studio-6760528828`) and backend ID (`studio--studio-6760528828-de739`).